Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 See the title above?
 It could just as easily be “How easy is this? — because wireless transmission of video signals has never been simpler.
 For anyone who’s had to deal with early generations of video transmissions at home, MyWirelessTV will knock their socks off.
 Because what it does it not only does well,– that being Full HD 1080p video streaming — but does so effortlessly.
+You can check to see how you can connect it with any of the best home theater systems on the market.

 This video transmission system is so straightforward to use that this review has to follow suit.
 You’ve got two smaller than paperback books-sized boxes; one is the transmitter and the other is the receiver.
 If they weighed any less you’d think that you were imagining holding them in your hand.
 Both are designed for horizontal placement and each gets its power from an AC brick.
 The front end of the transmitter has a sync button, a mini-USB socket and a recessed reset button.
 The receiver’s front end parallels this, with the exception of the USB socket being full sized and there being no reset.